Vill-Lab/DKA-innerear/README.md

 ## 📜 Introduction

-The IEITD dataset is constructed by Visual and Intelligent Learning Lab, Tongji University and Department of Otolaryngology-Head and Neck Surgery, Shanghai Ninth People's Hospital, Shanghai Jiao Tong University School of Medicine.
+The IECD dataset is constructed by Visual and Intelligent Learning Lab, Tongji University and Department of Otolaryngology-Head and Neck Surgery, Shanghai Ninth People's Hospital, Shanghai Jiao Tong University School of Medicine.

 ![pipeline4](./figures/pipeline4.png)